 I also work with issues relevant to Coming out and gender and sexual minorities/diversities.

 My fees, based on income and frequency are between £80-£100 per 50 minute session for individuals and £135-£155 per hourly session for couples.
 Our initial consultation is £90.
 Our initial consultation is £80 for individuals and £100 for couples.
 Sessions are usually at the same time each week.
-I like to be able to keep my practice open to people from all economic backgrounds and I am sometimes able to offer concessions or a reduced fee if I have availability, so please ask if you need to.
-There may be a waiting time for these sessions.
+I like to be able to keep my practice open to people from all economic backgrounds and I am sometimes able to offer concessions or a reduced fee if I have availability.
+Currently there are no reduced fee slots available.

 My background in the arts is perhaps proof that I've always had a curious and enquiring mind.
 Dissatisfaction brought me into personal therapy in my late twenties and there I found a space where I could explore my own thoughts and troubles in a way that offered a profound sense of freedom.
 I value psychotherapy and it's potential for healing and personal transformation as the ultimate creative practice and so it has felt like a natural progression to make it my life's work.
 The spirit of enquiry continues to underpin my approach to living.